bupttaxi/ID2223_proj_-crypto/README.md

   - ROC-AUC
 - **Input example**: first row of the training dataset

-The full model directory (including weights and metadata) is uploaded to the registry
+The full model directory (including weights and metadata) is uploaded to the registry.

-This completes the end-to-end pipeline from
-**external data ingestion → feature store → model training → model registry**,
-following standard **MLOps best practices**.